JoeyMckenzie/joeymckenzie.tech/README.md

 npm run dev # or pnpm dev
 ```

 That's it!
 To run the serverless functions, make sure you have rust installed (preferably via [rustup](https://rustup.rs/)) and build.
-Before building, make sure to install [lld](https://lld.llvm.org/) to swap out the default linker for builds.
+Before building, make sure to install [mold](https://github.com/rui314/mold) (the successor to [lld](https://lld.llvm.org/)) to swap out the default linker for builds.
 If you prefer to use the default link, simply remove the `.cargo` directory and build.

 ## 🪝 Git hooks